 In the sequel, this random walk will be named MdM random walk.
-This 2-dimensional random walk in random environment was first studied rigorously \cite{CP}.
+This 2-dimensional random walk in random environment was first studied rigorously in \cite{CP}.
 They proved that the MdM random walk is transient under the annealed law $\mathbb P$ and under the quenched law $\mathbb P^\xi$ for $\p$-almost every environment $\xi$.
 It was also proved that it has speed zero.
-Actually the MdM random walk is closely related to RWRS.
+Actually, the MdM random walk is closely related to RWRS.
 This fact was first noticed in \cite{GPN}.
-More precisely its first coordinate can be viewed as a generalized RWRS, the second coordinate being a lazy random walk on $\mathbb Z$ (see Section 5 of \cite{TLL} for the details).
-Using this remark, a functional limit theorem was proved in \cite{GPN} and a local limit theorem was established in \cite{TLL}, more precisely there exists some constant $C$ only depending on $p$ such that $\mathbb{P}(M_{2n}=(0,0) ) \sim C n^{-\frac 5 4}$.
-Since the random walk $M$ {\it does not }have the Markov property under the annealed law, we are not able to deduce the survival probability from the previous local limit theorem.
-Let us define that the survival probability is the probability that the particle does not visit the $y-$axis (or the line $x=0$) before time $n$ i.e. $\mathbb{P} (T_0^{(1)} >n)$ where
+More precisely its first coordinate can be viewed as a generalized RWRS; the second coordinate being a "lazy random walk" on $\mathbb Z$ (see Section 5 of \cite{TLL} for the details).
+Using this remark, a functional limit theorem was proved in \cite{GPN} and a local limit theorem was established in \cite{TLL}.
+More precisely, there exists some constant $C$ only depending on $p$ such that $\mathbb{P}(M_{2n}=(0,0) ) \sim C n^{-\frac 5 4}$.
+Since the random walk $M$ {\it does not} have the Markov property under the annealed law, we are not able to deduce the survival probability from the previous local limit theorem.
+Nevertheless we will use the fact that $M$ has stationary increments under the annealed law).
+Let us define the survival probability as the probability that the particle does not visit the $y-$axis (i.e. the line $x=0$) before time $n$, i.e.\ $\mathbb{P} (T_0^{(1)} >n)$, where